duhrer/duhrer.github.io/_posts/projects/2025-04-28-double-rainbow-case.md

 started working with them using [the Solder Party RP2040 Round Carrier](https://www.solder.party/docs/rp2040-stamp/round-carrier/), which includes a ring of 16 neopixels.
-Early on, I was looking for option to diffuse the light to fill a volume, you can see some example here:
+Early on, I was looking for option to diffuse the light to fill a volume, you can see some examples here:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OqlaQcNTFeQ?si=32AjFowbzQfB8p9p" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>